sbis04/flutter_bluetooth/README.md

-# flutter_bluetooth
+# Flutter Bluetooth

+### *NOTE:* This is the updated version of the app (using flutter_bluetooth_serial 0.2.2).
+This version has much fewer bugs and provides a lot of functionality.

 This flutter app will help you to connect to Bluetooth Devices (like, HC-05).
 You can send messages to the bluetooth module and perform various operations.
-By default, the app has only on and off functionality for any paired bluetooth devices, but you can add as many functionality as you want.
+By default, the app has only **on and off functionality** for any paired bluetooth devices, but you can add as many functionality as you want.

-This flutter plugin is very new and contains a few bugs (like, while starting the app for first time it will show a dialog box, written, "Allow flutter_bluetooth to access this device's location?" instead of showing "Allow Bluetooth access", but it will perform the operation of getting bluetooth access.
-So, don't get afraid).
-This plugin is made by implementing the "flutter_blue" plugin.
+Initially, you will have to give **location permission** to the app.
+As for discovering as well as for connecting to the paired devices, location permission is required as Bluetooth transmission shares some location data.

 <p align="center">
   <img width="300" src="https://github.com/sbis04/flutter_bluetooth/blob/master/screenshots/flutter_bluetooth_1.png">